• Blogs

 Anyone wanting to interact with Ethereum must use externally owned accounts (EOAs) like crypto wallets.
 So far, this is the only method to start a transaction or run a Smart Contract on Ethereum.
 For instance, if you wish to buy an NFT, you will be required to first go to the marketplace to debit funds in your wallet and then pay the funds to buy an NFT at the final checkout.
 This approach limits the user experience, requiring them to keep an ETH balance to cover gas fees.

 Account abstraction is a possible solution to this problem.
 It eliminates the need to manage traditional crypto wallets by allowing the creation of smart contract accounts to perform transactions.
 The Ethereum community has frequently debated the introduction of account abstraction through the implementation of ERC-4337, which is specifically designed for account abstraction functionality.
 EIP-3074 was the first proposal to achieve this objective.
 EIP-3074 allows EOAs to let a smart contract make transaction calls on behalf of the wallet.
 This ensures that both transactions get executed using a single signature.
-Additionally, the digital signature will also eliminate the need to manage your wallet and skip the tedious job of storing private keys saving efforts, time and gas fees.
+Additionally, the digital signature will eliminate the need to manage your wallet and skip the tedious job of storing private keys, saving effort, time, and gas fees.
 Even if the users lose their passwords and recovery phrases, they would still be able to recover their funds.

 However, EIP-3074 comes with some major drawbacks.
 For instance, the introduction of new features that allow smart contracts to bridge with traditional EOA wallets can create new vulnerabilities.
 Additionally, it can also facilitate bad actors' misuse of loopholes, the theft of users’ funds, or the completion of illicit wallet transactions.